Why such sad stories?

 What’s your favorite thing to do?

-I love to go snorkeling but not in the Atlantic (only in tourmaline-green sparking seas, which I don’t see very much!
+I love to go snorkeling but not in the Atlantic (only in tourmaline-green sparking seas, which I don’t see very much!)
 For years, I taught at the Maui Writers Conference (now no longer in operation) and those were the best years of my life.
-I went snorkeling with my little sister Pam every morning before class, then ate pineapples and mangos truly worthy of the name with my coffee.
-In my next novel, I’m writing about a woman who takes pictures underwater, and that is probably aspirational … Oh gosh, my favorite thing to do is reading.
-I love play poker and board games.
+I went snorkeling with my little sister, Pam, every morning before class, then ate pineapples and mangos truly worthy of the name with my coffee.
+In my next-up novel, A VERY INCONVENIENT SCANDAL, I’m writing about a woman who takes pictures underwater, and that is probably aspirational … Oh gosh, my favorite thing to do is reading.
+I love to play poker and board games.
 A real live wire.

 What do you think the greatest invention of the century is?